 - ¼ tsp ground black pepper

-- Wash and peel potatoes.
-Cut into 1” chunks.
-Place cut potatoes in a large saucepan and cover with water.
-Cover pan and bring to a simmer.
-Cook potatoes until soft when pricked with a fork.
+Place the peeled and cut potatoes in a large saucepan and cover with water.
+Cover the pan and bring the water to a simmer.
+Cook the potatoes until soft when pricked with a fork, 20 minutes.

-- Once potatoes are mashed, add cabbage and onion mixture, mustard, parsley, salt, and pepper.
+Add the cabbage and onion mixture, mustard, parsley, salt, and pepper to the potatoes.
 Mix well.